The Apple Watch is one of the most complete experiences you’ll find in the company’s range.

-If you have an Apple Watch Series 3 or later, its LTE capabilities mean you can set up the Watch to act as an extension of your iPhone.
-With this in place, you’ll then be able to make and receive calls directly on your Watch, even if your iPhone is in a draw back home.
+If you have an Apple Watch Series 3 or later with cellular capabilities, or are connected to a Wi-Fi network, you can set up the Watch to act as an extension of your iPhone.
+With this in place, you’ll then be able to make and receive calls directly on your Watch, even if your iPhone is in a drawer back home.

 There are additional costs to using the eSIM feature, but you’ll find them far less onerous than the normal plans offered by carriers.

 Another very useful feature that’s available on an Apple Watch is the ability to use the Apple Maps app without an iPhone nearby.
-Again, this will require an Apple Watch Series 3 or later with an active eSIM contract.
+Again, this will require an cellular contract or a Wi-Fi connection.
 With that in place, you’re free to roam without an expensive and heavy iPhone shaped bulk in your pocket.

 Use Apple Pay